Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} development of sophisticated detector technology has reached previously unheard-of levels of complexity and precision, thanks to the physics processes investigated in current and upcoming high-energy and particle physics investigations.
+The development of sophisticated detector technology has reached previously unheard-of levels of complexity and precision, thanks to the physics processes investigated in current and upcoming high-energy and particle physics investigations.
 These investigations place a significant strain on detection systems due to their high collision rates and extraordinary event multiplicities \cite{grupen2008particle,tsyganov2008gas} in experimental nuclear and particle physics.
 Detectors must have outstanding momentum and jet energy resolution, robustness under extreme radiation exposure \cite{bressan1999beam}, exceptional spatial and temporal resolution, and reliable particle identification capabilities to reliably reconstruct and identify the enormous number of particles generated in such environments.
-Additionally, they must ensure that the system operates consistently for extended periods while simultaneously reducing the impact of background noise and ion feedback that could potentially compromise the integrity of the data.
+Additionally, they must ensure that the system operates consistently for extended periods while simultaneously reducing the impact of background noise and ion feedback that could compromise data integrity.